burlachenkok/exploring-python3/python3-note.md

 * You are using precompiled/prebuilt version of dynamic libraries distributed with packages
 * You have also the source code of your Pyhon program that is interpreted by the interpreter on the fly.

-To get a general picture into executed Python process with your scripts - one way is to observe it from system calls characteristics.
+To get a general picture of the executed Python process with your scripts - one way is to observe it from system call characteristics.
 To take hands-on experience and also analyze overheads from Python, for example, you can use the following code snippet:

 ```python
 #!/usr/bin/env python3